 Millbrook School in Millbrook, NY was founded by Edward Pulling, a man who the students appropriately nicknamed “The Boss,” as only a bold and fearless man would attempt to begin an independent school in the midst of our country’s toughest economic era.
-In 1931, Mr. Pulling and his wife Lucy purchased the land on Stephenson Farm and, with the help of other great benefactors and visionaries, including the Flaglers and Leffingwells, began building a school that would satisfy their dream of developing intelligent, socially responsible young adults; and Millbrook School was established in 1931.
+In 1929, Mr. Pulling and his wife Lucy purchased the land on Stephenson Farm and, with the help of other great benefactors and visionaries, including the Flaglers and Leffingwells, began building a school that would satisfy their dream of developing intelligent, socially responsible young adults; and Millbrook School was established in 1931.

 The original large farmhouse on the school’s property has served as the headmaster’s home.
 Named “Pulling House” after its most important tenant, the farmhouse was the center of student life in the 1930s and 40s, and it still remains a central location where current Headmaster Drew Casertano gathers both students and faculty on a regular basis.
 One of Millbrook’s greatest traditions falls on Thursday nights in the Pulling living room, where Mr. Casertano reads aloud to III formers—just as Mr. Pulling did over eighty years ago.